 What information to provide

-10. information on lessons learned, including barriers encountered, what you would do differently next time, and how the initiative might be useful to other Community Boards
+• information on lessons learned, including barriers encountered, what would be done differently next time, and how the initiative might be useful to other community boards.

 Send your entry to

 Friday 8 March 2019 at 5.00pm.
 No late entries will be accepted.